alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 program.Run();
 ```

 Calling `Run` again repeats the whole program.
-One-time execution, caching, idempotency, and exactly-once delivery are additional policies, not guarantees supplied by `IO<T>`.
+One-time execution, caching, idempotency, and exactly-once delivery are additional policies, not guarantees of `IO<T>`.

 ## Running at the edge

 As smaller `IO` values are combined, a larger part of the application may become one larger `IO` value.
-That does not remove effects; it keeps them deferred until execution begins.
+That does not remove effects; it keeps them deferred.

 "Move effects to the edge" means moving the final `Run()` outward.
 Helpers can describe effects, larger functions can compose them, and an outer boundary such as `Main` or a request handler decides when to run the final program.